How do you go about

 Posing: – Attention to detail to ensure you are captured at your best.

 Well Established: – Many part-time amateurs give up after they have ruined a wedding a year or two in 🙁

-Experienced: – With 20 years experience we know what pitfalls to look for in shooting weddings.
+Experienced: – With over 20 years experience we know what pitfalls to look for in shooting weddings.

 Professional Equipment: – Professional quality lenses provide higher quality images.

 Back-up: – We always carry spares.
 We have options for being ill.
 We have Professional Indemnity and

 Public Liability insurance.
 We have LOTS of experience.

 Album Quality: – An album will be treasured forever and a fabulous investment

 therefor it should reflect the quality of the photography.